 Why | Why should you invest in mutual funds? |

-If you still can’t decide your persuasive speech topics, find our list of interesting persuasive speech topics for college, funny persuasive speech topics, health-related persuasive speech topics, and more persuasive speech ideas below:
+If you still can’t decide on your persuasive speech topics, find our list of interesting persuasive speech topics for college, funny persuasive speech topics, health-related persuasive speech topics, and more persuasive speech ideas below:

 College | Funny | Health | Education | General | Media |

-Should grades matter? | Why McDonald’s coke is the best coke | What are the advantages of blood donation? | Should all students be required to learn an instrument in school? | Should voting be made compulsory? | Can news really be trusted? |
+Should grades matter? | Why McDonald’s Coke is the Best | What are the advantages of blood donation? | Should all students be required to learn an instrument in school? | Should voting be made compulsory? | Can news really be trusted? |

 Why do you need to do internships? | Do opposites attract? | Will only dieting help you lose weight? | Why sports should be mandatory in school | Should smoking in public places be banned? | Why is media censorship not okay? |